Undergraduate Major & Minor

 Only courses with “C” or better may be counted towards the major, and students must complete the Core Curriculum requirements of their primary school.
 The degree is awarded jointly by the Edward J. Bloustein School of Planning and Public Policy and the School of Arts and Sciences.

 The Public Policy major and minor were updated during the spring 2023 term.
-The curriculum below will be effective starting summer 2023.
-Students declaring at the end of spring 2023 and onward will follow the new requirements.
+The curriculum below is effective as of spring 2024.
+Students who declared at the end of spring 2024 and onward will follow the new requirements.
 Students who completed the previous prerequisites (American Government, microeconomics, and statistics) may count those courses towards the major electives.

 Prerequisites (3 cr) *Effective Summer 2023*